souparno/lime.js/README.md

 lime.js is a simple ajax class structure designed in javascript.

-Ajax options - The Ajax classe constitutes some set of options and callbacks
+<p>Ajax options - The Ajax class constitutes some set of options and callbacks</p>
 -----------------------------------------------------------------------------------------------------

 Common options